IBM/smart-city-gateway/README.md

 };
 ```

+## Parse the sensor data values and publish them to the Watson IoT Platform

-6. Now, we can test that everything has been set up properly by sending a "Hello World" string from our LoRa node to our gateway.
+Now, we can test that everything has been set up properly by sending a "Hello World" string from our LoRa node to our gateway.
 Upload the updated "sketch" to the node by clicking the button in the upper section of the Arduino IDE.
 Once successfully uploaded, this snippet will repeatedly run in a loop.

 <p align="center">
 <img src="https://i.imgur.com/GcLb6Jy.png"  />